Preventive detention

-Preventive detention is an imprisonment that is putatively justified for non-punitive purposes, most often to prevent further criminal acts.
+Preventive detention is imprisonment that is used for non-punitive purposes, most often to prevent further criminal acts.

 Preventive detention sometimes involves the detention of a convicted criminal who has served their sentence but is considered too dangerous to release.

 Remand or pre-trial detention and involuntary commitment are sometimes considered a form of preventive detention.

 Specific jurisdictions

 Australia

-Australia laws authorize preventive detention in a variety of circumstances.
+Australian laws authorize preventive detention in a variety of circumstances.

-In New South Wales, preventive detention regimes, such as Serious Crime Prevention Orders ('SCPOs'), allow the state to detain, continuously monitor, and limit particular activities of those convicted of serious sexual and violent offences.
+In New South Wales, preventive detention regimes, such as Serious Crime Prevention Orders (SCPOs), allow the state to detain, continuously monitor, and limit particular activities of those convicted of serious sexual and violent offences.
 A range of state officials may apply to the NSW courts to create an SCPO consisting of conditions deemed appropriate, such as an obligation to report to a police station and prohibitions on travelling beyond a certain region.
 Failure to comply with an SCPO carries a maximum penalty of five years' imprisonment.

 SCPOs have been described as a "watershed extension of state power in New South Wales" by legal academics, and were strongly opposed by the legal community when they were introduced.

 Costa Rica

 In Costa Rica, the 1998 Criminal Proceedings Code allows for a pre-trial remand of 12 months if the person is considered a "flight risk".
-If the case is considered complex in nature, the detention can be increased to up to three and a half years or more of imprisonment.
+If the case is considered complex in nature, the detention can be increased to up to three and a half years.
 As of 23 May 2013, over 3,000 people were in pre-trial detention.

 Denmark

-In cases that connected to riots or other situations involving public safety risks, the police can detain a person for up to twelve hours without involving the courts.
+In cases connected to riots or other situations involving public safety risks, the police can detain a person for up to twelve hours without involving the courts.
 Until 2009, the limit was six hours.
 This change was part of the so-called Lømmelpakke (da).

 Germany

 In Germany, preventive detention (German: Sicherungsverwahrung) is an indeterminate sentence that follows regular imprisonment, imposed as part of a criminal sentence.

 Sicherungsverwahrung is imposed in the original judicial sentence.
 It could formerly be subsequently imposed under certain circumstances, but the practice of subsequent incapacitation was ruled a violation of Art 7 of the European Convention on Human Rights by the European Court of Human Rights.
 The Federal Constitutional Court of Germany also issued a verdict on Sicherungsverwahrung in May 2011, deeming it unconstitutional.
 In response, a new law regulating Sicherungsverwahrung was passed in November 2012.

-In 2023 27 supporters of Last Generation (climate movement) were preemptively imprisoned after the group announced protests of the International Motor Show Germany.
+In 2023, 27 supporters of the Last Generation climate movement were preemptively imprisoned after the group announced protests of the International Motor Show Germany.